60 Days Before March 20

 Q: What if I don't achieve all my goals by March 20th?

 A: Don't be discouraged!
 It's okay if you don't achieve everything you set out to do.
-Focus on the progress you have made and identify what adjustments need to be made for future planning.
+That said, focus on the progress you have made and identify what adjustments need to be made for future planning.
 Learn from the experience and use it to refine your approach.

 Q: How can I stay motivated throughout the 60 days?